dipanjal/covid19_api/README.md

 ## Running the api server locally using Docker

 This docker container will not include any mongo server.
-You have have to configure your won mongo instance informations in "/configuration/DBConfig.js".\
+You have to configure your own external mongo instance informations in "/configuration/DBConfig.js".\
 <br>
 If you don't want to use external mongo server then check our [deb-mongo-docker](https://github.com/FTKhanFT/covid19_api/tree/dev-mongo-docker) branch.
-That container includes a fully functional mongoDb instance configured to the api.\
+That container includes a fully functional mongoDb server instance configured to the api.\
 <br>

 #### Go to the root directory of the project then use following commands.\